friendlyanon/cmake-init-gif-engine/HACKING.md

 in the terminal.

 ### Configure, build and test

+To build the project as a developer, please make sure you have [vcpkg][3] installed and properly set up at least with the `VCPKG_ROOT` env var pointing to the right place, because some dependencies are provided with ports in the project.

 If you followed the above instructions, then you can configure, build and test the project respectively with the following commands from the project root on